A superradiant two-level laser with intrinsic light force generated gain

-\end{widetext} Figure~\ref{Fig7} shows the solution of equations~(\ref{Heisenberg_eqs}) for~$N=100$ atoms with the distribution of initial positions and momenta used in the full model.
+where $m=1..N$ and $\Re$ is used to denote the real part of an expectation value of an operator.
+Figure~\ref{Fig7} shows the solution of equations~(\ref{Heisenberg_eqs}) for~$N=100$ atoms with the same distribution of initial positions and momenta as used in the full model considered in the previous section.
 The resulting dynamics becomes much more complicated to describe, but one can see a similar behavior with the case of a single atom.
 Although a small part of atoms gets cooled down and does not contribute to the lasing process, the majority of atoms display the lasing we are interested in.
 In figure~\ref{Fig7}(b) one can see continuous lasing from the atoms reaching the order of one photon on average in the cavity.
 We expect fluctuations in the photon number to be mitigated in the case of significantly larger atomic ensembles, where each atom only weakly contributes to the emission process.
 However, due to the number of equations growing as $\mathcal{O}(N^2)$ we are limited to a system of a few hundred atoms.

 Let us calculate the spectrum of the light in the cavity.
 According to the Wiener–Khinchin theorem \cite{puri01} the spectrum can be found as a Fourier transform of the first-order correlation function $g^{(1)}(\tau) = \langle a^{\dagger}(t_0+\tau)a(t_0) \rangle$,